prestonButton/gpt3-extension/README.md

 ### Welcome 👋
-This is my extension built with Buildspace's project [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is my extension built with Buildspace's project [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer).

 <hr>